Why FutureMakers Matter

 Our donor partners are diverse but they share one common goal: they believe in Southwest Tech and want to see our students succeed.

 The Southwest Tech Foundation’s scholarship program provides financial resources to hundreds of students in need.
-Because of our donors, the Foundation awarded 289 scholarship to deserving Southwest Tech students.
-These scholarships total more than $165,000.
+Because of our donors, the Foundation awarded 384 scholarship to deserving Southwest Tech students in 2018-2019.
+These scholarships total more than $200,000.
 See the list of scholarships for more details.

 Annual Scholarship Program